say no as parents

 Wrap up

-Finally, you don’t have to fight with your child every time when you say no as parents.
+Finally, you don’t have to fight with your child whenever you say no as parents.
 You may impart helpful knowledge to children while still in a caring and supporting relationship by comprehending their behavior, establishing appropriate boundaries, and employing positive reinforcement.
 For extra advice on constructive discipline techniques and healthy parenting, continue reading.

 FAQs